pwa-builder/pwabuilder-blog/src/docs/android/next-steps-documentation/next-steps-documentation.md

 - Does not have a valid TLS certificate
 - Does not link to your digital assetlinks file correctly

 Because of this you should ensure that your PWA runs on an HTTPS domain and has your assetlinks file properly linked.
-For the assetlinks file, please refer to [Step 4 above](#4-update-your-asset-links-file-for-production).

 For more info about Chrome's quality criteria policy, check out [this article](https://blog.chromium.org/2020/06/changes-to-quality-criteria-for-pwas.html) from our friends over on the Chrome team.